Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Methodology

-\item First, given a model $M$ with dropout layers, the original labeled data $X_{ori}$, the number of areas $n$, and the dropout prediction time $T$, \textit{Aries} splits $X_{ori}$ into $n$ areas according to definition \ref{def: area}, and calculate the accuracy of the data in each area $AreaAcc_{i}$ (lines 2 and 3).
-Then, the same as the $X_{ori}$, we split $X_{new}$ into $n$ areas and use the area accuracy $AreaAcc_{i}$ to estimate the correctly predicted number $correct\_num$ of $X_{new}$ (line 4).
+First, given a model $M$ with dropout layers, the original labeled data $X_{ori}$, the number of buckets $n$, and the dropout prediction time $T$, \textit{Aries} splits $X_{ori}$ into $n$ buckets according to Definition~\ref{def: area}, and calculate the accuracy of the data in each bucket $BucketAcc_{i}$ (lines 2 and 3).
+Then, the same as the $X_{ori}$, we split $X_{new}$ into $n$ buckets and use the bucket accuracy $BucketAcc_{i}$ to estimate the correctly predicted number $correct\_num$ of $X_{new}$ (line 4).

-\item Then, we perform the accuracy estimation.
-First, according to finding 1, \textit{Aries} directly computes the accuracy using the correct data number of new data in each area and produces the first estimation $Acc_{1}$ (line 6).
+Then, we perform the accuracy estimation.
+First, according to finding 1, \textit{Aries} directly computes the accuracy using the correct data number of new data in each bucket and produces the first estimation $Acc_{bucket}$ (line 6).
 Then, based on finding 2, we calculate the accuracy of the labeled data first $Acc_{ori}$ (line 7).
-Afterward, \textit{Aries} computes the proportion of the high confident data in the new unlabeled data to the original test data, and then estimates the second accuracy (line 8).
-In the end, we compute the average of the two estimated accuracy as the final output of \textit{Aries} (line 9).
+Afterward, \textit{Aries} computes the proportion of the high confident data in the new unlabeled data to the original test data, and then estimates the second accuracy $Acc_{confident}$ (line 8).
+In the end, since in practice, the $Acc_{bucket}$ ($Acc_{confident}$) over(under)-estimates the accuracy, we compute the average of the two estimated accuracy as the final output of \textit{Aries}, $Acc_{Aries}$(line 9).
+We will detail explain why we combine $Acc_{bucket}$ and $Acc_{confident}$ in section~\ref{sec:results}.
+Highlight that, \textit{Aries} only requires N forward propagations to work, which is significantly more efficient than the existing training-based methods~\cite{deng2021labels}.